 For more information on apprenticeships levels, visit the following websites.
 The requirements and rules that support apprenticeship programmes depend on where you live and work:

 You can become an apprentice at any time during your career.
 It’s an opportunity to develop new knowledge, skills and behaviours that allow you to move into new roles and solve new challenges.
-At the OU, we have a mix of new hires and existing members of staff studying.
+At the OU, we have a mix of new recruits and existing members of staff studying.

 The OU’s flexible delivery allows you to weave your study around existing responsibilities at work and home successfully.